-Is it that in our consumer culture one of the primary questions that nags at us—one of life’s great mysteries—is, “How can we better store our stuff?”
+Is it that in our consumer culture one of the primary questions that nags at us—one of life’s great mysteries—is, “How can we better organize our stuff?”
 If so, book buyers may be disappointed to learn that Kondo believes, “Putting things away creates the illusion that the clutter problem has been solved…tidying must start with discarding.”

 Kondo says typical clients discard two-thirds to three-quarters of their clothing, countless books, at least two 45-liter bags of papers, and more.